Thornbury Town F.C.: History

 In 2017–18, the club finally improved on their three consecutive fourth-place finishes, winning the league for a second time.
 The club also completed the double by winning the Les James League Cup for a second time, beating Frampton United 1–0.
 Work behind the scenes by committee members, meant the club were also in a position to apply for promotion to Step 6 of the Non-League System after receiving planning permission for a 50-seater stand, floodlights and perimeter fencing.
-The club's application was successful and they were placed in the Hellenic Football League Division One West for the 2018-19 season.
-The improvements to the Mundy Playing Fields were officially opened by the Mayor of Thornbury, Shirley Holloway on Tuesday 23 October 2018 before Thornbury Town's Hellenic League Subsidiary Cup game against local rivals Tytherington Rocks, which they won 6-0.
+The club's application was successful and they were placed in the Hellenic Football League Division One West for the 2018–19 season.
+The improvements to the Mundy Playing Fields were officially opened by the Mayor of Thornbury, Shirley Holloway on Tuesday 23 October 2018 before Thornbury Town's Hellenic League Subsidiary Cup game against local rivals Tytherington Rocks, which they won 6–0.
 After staying in the race for the top spot until the final weeks, the club finished in a respectable 3rd place behind Easington Sports and Cheltenham Saracens.
-Thornbury also finished the season winning the league's Supplementary Cup, beating Wallingford Town 2-1 at the ASM Stadium in Thame.
+Thornbury also finished the season winning the league's Supplementary Cup, beating Wallingford Town 2–1 at the ASM Stadium in Thame.

-Ahead of the 2019-20 season, manager Andy Davies announced he was stepping aside as first team manager to take a break from football management, ending Thornbury Town's most successful era.
+Ahead of the 2019–20 season, manager Andy Davies announced he was stepping aside as first team manager to take a break from football management, ending Thornbury Town's most successful era.
 Former player Jason Rees and ex-Gloucester City player Gary Kemp were announced as the new management team.

 On 12 July 2019, it was announced that the club would take part in the FA Cup and FA Vase for the first time in the club's history, falling at the first hurdle against Leighton Town in the FA Cup, whilst reaching the second round in the FA Vase.

+In Summer 2021, as part of a restructure of the Hellenic League, the club successfully applied for promotion to the Hellenic League Premier Division after finishing 2nd.

 In June 2022, manager Jason Rees and assistant Gary Kemp stepped down from their positions.
 They were replaced by joint-managers Andy Parry and Richard Joyce.
+However, during the season Andy Parry stepped down leaving Joyce to remain as Manager, with former assistant manager Gary Kemp returning to the club.
+At the end of the 2024-25 season the club achieved its highest ever final standing in its history with a 12th place finish in the Hellenic Premier Division.